uwacyber/cits2006/cits2006-assessments/project.md

 3. Details and impact of the security issues identified.
 4. Recommendations to mitigate the security issues identified.

 Please note, this exercise does not only involve vulnerability patching, but could also involve security awareness, policy, and other security measures to improve the security posture of the community.
-Also, not only cybersecurity but also physical security could be considered.
+The primary aim is to investigate the cybersecurity issues in the community, but some physical security could be considered.
+However, physical security only will not be sufficient to receive full marks.

 {% hint style="warning" %}